muldis/Muldis-Database-Protocol/spec/Muldis_Service_Protocol.md

 # LICENSE AND COPYRIGHT

-This file is part of the formal specification named **Muldis Database Protocol** (**MDBP**).
+This file is part of the formal specification named **Muldis Service Protocol** (**MUSE**).

-MDBP is Copyright © 2002-2019, Muldis Data Systems, Inc.
+MUSE is Copyright © 2002-2019, Muldis Data Systems, Inc.

 [http://www.muldis.com/](http://www.muldis.com/)

-MDBP is free documentation for software;
+MUSE is free documentation for software;
 you can redistribute it and/or modify it under the terms of the Artistic License version 2 (AL2) as published by the Perl Foundation ([http://www.perlfoundation.org/](http://www.perlfoundation.org/)).
-You should have received copies of the AL2 as part of the MDBP distribution, in the file [LICENSE/artistic-2_0.txt](../LICENSE/artistic-2_0.txt); if not, see [https://www.perlfoundation.org/artistic-license-20.html]( https://www.perlfoundation.org/artistic-license-20.html).
+You should have received copies of the AL2 as part of the MUSE distribution, in the file [LICENSE/artistic-2_0.txt](../LICENSE/artistic-2_0.txt); if not, see [https://www.perlfoundation.org/artistic-license-20.html]( https://www.perlfoundation.org/artistic-license-20.html).

-Any versions of MDBP that you modify and distribute must carry prominent notices stating that you changed the files and the date of any changes, in addition to preserving this original copyright notice and other credits.
+Any versions of MUSE that you modify and distribute must carry prominent notices stating that you changed the files and the date of any changes, in addition to preserving this original copyright notice and other credits.

-While it is by no means required, the copyright holder of MDBP would appreciate being informed any time you create a modified version of MDBP that you are willing to distribute, because that is a practical way of suggesting improvements to the standard version.
+While it is by no means required, the copyright holder of MUSE would appreciate being informed any time you create a modified version of MUSE that you are willing to distribute, because that is a practical way of suggesting improvements to the standard version.